ginstrom/paladin-novel/chapters/08_valley-of-hope.md

 "The smallest seed can grow into the mightiest oak, given proper soil."
 Sim's smile was gentle in the starlight.
 "Sometimes strength comes from unexpected places."

-Aerin's gaze shifted to Sim.
+Alia's gaze shifted to Sim.
 "How do you always know which herbs to use?
 Jorik should have died from that infection."

 Sim's fingers traced patterns in the dirt.
 "The forest teaches those who listen.
 Every plant has its purpose."